 Siblicide is not uncommon among boobies.
 However, blue-footed booby chicks practice what is known as facultative siblicide, in which they kill the weaker chick only if there is not enough food.
 On the contrary, Nazca booby siblicide is obligate and unconditional.
 Experts are still not certain as to the cause for this unreserved murder between siblings.
 It is possible that the fierce trait developed as a result of recurrent food scarcity, as by killing its weaker sibling the older chick would be entitled to all of the resources that the parents bring.
 On the other hand, it is possible that the siblicidal allele was developed due to some past selection pressure, such as food scarcity, and was never lost.

 Despite this incessant siblicide, the female continues to lay two eggs.
 This is likely to ensure greater reproduction insurance in the event that the first chick does not survive.
 Nazca boobies have a relatively high hatching failure rate, with 25% – 50% of their eggs failing to hatch.
 As such, the second egg ensures the reproductive success of the parents.
 Very little is known about why the boobies have such a low hatching success and intense siblicide.
-Further investigation like during the best Galapagos tour is required to answer these questions and learn more about the reproduction processes of the Nazca booby.
+A further investigation like during the best Galapagos tour is required to answer these questions and learn more about the reproduction processes of the Nazca booby.
 However, both factors ensure that Nazca parents will only raise one chick and will focus their efforts entirely on its survival and success.